kfitz/plannedobsolescence/wp-content/plugins/wordfence/readme.txt

 === Wordfence Security ===
 Contributors: mmaunder
-Tags: wordpress, security, performance, speed, caching, cache, caching plugin, wordpress cache, wordpress caching, wordpress security, security plugin, secure, anti-virus, malware, firewall, antivirus, virus, google safe browsing, phishing, scrapers, hacking, wordfence, securty, secrity, secure, two factor, cellphone sign-in, cellphone signin, cellphone, twofactor, security, secure, htaccess, login, log, users, login alerts, lock, chmod, maintenance, plugin, private, privacy, protection, permissions, 503, base64, injection, code, encode, script, attack, hack, hackers, block, blocked, prevent, prevention, RFI, XSS, CRLF, CSRF, SQL Injection, vulnerability, website security, WordPress security, security log, logging, HTTP log, error log, login security, personal security, infrastructure security, firewall security, front-end security, web server security, proxy security, reverse proxy security, secure website, secure login, two factor security, maximum login security, heartbleed, heart bleed, heartbleed vulnerability, openssl vulnerability, nginx, litespeed, php5-fpm, woocommerce support, woocommerce caching, IPv6, IP version 6
+Tags: security, secure, security plugin, wordpress security, login security, firewall, malware, antivirus, web application firewall, block hackers, country blocking, block hackers
 Requires at least: 3.9
-Tested up to: 4.2.3
+Tested up to: 4.6.0
-Stable tag: 6.0.15
+Stable tag: 6.1.14

-The Wordfence WordPress security plugin provides free enterprise-class WordPress security, protecting your website from hacks and malware.
+Secure your website with the Wordfence security plugin for WordPress.
+Wordfence provides free enterprise-class WordPress security, protecting your website from hacks and malware.

 == Description ==
 = THE MOST DOWNLOADED WORDPRESS SECURITY PLUGIN =

-Wordfence starts by checking if your site is already infected.
-We do a deep server-side scan of your source code comparing it to the Official WordPress repository for core, themes and plugins.
-Then Wordfence secures your site and makes it up to 50 times faster.
+Secure your website with Wordfence.
+Powered by the constantly updated Threat Defense Feed, our Web Application Firewall stops you from getting hacked.
+Wordfence Scan leverages the same proprietary feed, alerting you quickly in the event your site is compromised.
+Our Live Traffic view gives you real-time visibility into traffic and hack attempts on your website.
+A deep set of addtional tools round out the most complete WordPress security solution available.

 Wordfence Security is 100% free and open source.
 We also offer a Premium API key that gives you Premium Support, Country Blocking, Scheduled Scans, Password Auditing and we even check if your website IP address is being used to Spamvertize.
 [Click here to sign-up for Wordfence Premium now](http://www.wordfence.com/?utm_source=repo&utm_medium=web&utm_campaign=pluginDescCTA) or simply install Wordfence free and start protecting your website.

 You can find our official documentation at [docs.wordfence.com](http://docs.wordfence.com/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc) and our Frequently Asked Questions on our support portal at [support.wordfence.com](https://support.wordfence.com/solution/categories/1000023037/folders/1000035543?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc).
 We are also active in our community support forums on [wordpress.org](https://wordpress.org/support/plugin/wordfence) if you are one of our free users.
 Our Premium Support Ticket System is at [support.wordfence.com](https://support.wordfence.com/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc).
+Learn about WordPress security at [wordfence.com/learn](https://www.wordfence.com/learn/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc).

 This is a brief introductory video for Wordfence: